EBI-Metagenomics/mettannotator/README.md

 If the pipeline is executed with the `--fast` flag, only the output of eggNOG-mapper is used to determine the product of proteins that were labeled as hypothetical by the gene caller.

+#### Detection of pseudogenes and spurious ORFs

+`mettannotator` uses several approaches to detect pseudogenes and spurious ORFs:
+- If Bakta is used as the initial annotation tool, `mettannotator` will inherit the pseudogene labels assigned by Bakta.
+- `mettannotator` runs Pseudofinder and labels genes that Pseudofinder predicts to be pseudogenes by adding `"pseudo=true"` to the 9th column of the final merged GFF file.
+If there is a disagreement between Pseudofinder and Bakta and one of the tools calls a gene a pseudogene, it will be labeled as a pseudogene.
+- AntiFam, which is a part of InterPro, is used to identify potential spurious ORFs.
+If an ORF has an AntiFam hit, `mettannotator` will remove it from the final merged GFF file.
+These ORFs will still appear in the raw outputs of Bakta/Prokka and may appear in other tool outputs.

+`mettannotator` produces a report file which is located in the `merged_gff` folder and includes a list of CDS with AntiFam hits and pseudogenes.
+For each pseudogene, the report shows which tool predicted it.

 ### Contents of the tool output folders

 The output folders of each individual tool contain select output files of the third-party tools used by `mettannotator`.
 For file descriptions, please refer to the tool documentation.
 For some tools that don't output a GFF, `mettannotator` converts the output into a GFF.